 There are several exciting new technologies poised to transform the way U.S.-based small and mid-sized businesses operate.
-Whether your business is retail apparel, wholesale/distribution or manufacturing, you’ll want to stay abreast of these tech trends so your business can take advantage of them when the time is right.
+Whether your business is retail apparel, wholesale and distribution or manufacturing, you’ll want to stay abreast of these tech trends so your business can take advantage of them when the time is right.

 We’re not referring to robots in this case but rather the ‘internet of things’ (IoT).
 Already, IoT-enabled machines have enough intelligence to make warehouse picks based on orders you receive.
 In manufacturing, IoT data provides front-line managers and technicians with analytics about machine health and status, network and infrastructure issues, and equipment location, enabling proactive management at the local level.